IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 - [Volume replication limitations](#volume-replication-limitations)
 - [Volume snapshot limitations](#volume-snapshot-limitations)

-## IBM DS8000® usage limitations
+## IBM DS8000 usage limitations

 When using the CSI driver with IBM DS8000® family storage systems:
 - Connectivity limits on the storage side might be reached with IBM DS8000® family products due to too many open connections.
 This occurs due to connection closing lag times from the storage side.
 - There is a limit of 11 FlashCopy relationships per volume (including all snapshots and clones).
 - HostDefiner is not supported.

-## IBM Storage Virtualize® family usage limitations
+## IBM Storage Virtualize family usage limitations

 When using the CSI driver with IBM Storage Virtualize® family storage systems:
 - CSI will only allow up to 511 LUN connections to each storage system (even if multiple StorageClass objects are defined to different pools on the same storage system)